 When the leading follicle reaches 17-22mm, the final preparation for the egg collection is done.
-This involves a hormone injection of human chorionic gonadotrophin (hCG), which is given approximately 36 hours before the egg collection.
-The hCG injection stimulates the eggs to mature.
+This involves a hormone injection of human chorionic gonadotrophin (hCG) or gonadotrophin releasing hormone agonist (GnRHa) or dual trigger (hCG and GnRHa), which is given approximately 37 hours before the egg collection.
+The hCG and/or GnRHa injection stimulates the eggs to mature.

-The egg collection procedure is usually done using light sedation.
-An ultrasound guided vaginal probe is used to locate the follicles and aspirate its contents.
-The eggs are then placed in culture in our state of the art laboratory.
+The egg collection procedure is usually carried out under sedation.
+An ultrasound guided vaginal probe is used to locate the follicles and aspirate (empty) its contents.
+The eggs are then placed in culture in our embryology laboratory.
 It is difficult to determine the number of eggs that will be collected until the procedure.
 In rare cases, no eggs are collected.

-Eggs are placed into a petri dish with sperm, and left to fertilise and develop under close observation from the embryology team.
+Eggs are placed into a petri dish with sperm, left to fertilise and develop under close observation by the embryology team.

 Once the embryos have developed, the embryologist will select one to be transferred back to the womb during an embryo transfer procedure.
 It is a painless and quick procedure.
 The embryo(s) are loaded into a fine catheter and this is placed into the womb and the embryo(s) are expelled.
 After the embryo transfer, the patient can resume her usual activities.

 Two weeks after the embryo transfer, a pregnancy test should be performed and CRGH should be informed of the result.